 Chicken thighs, bell pepper, sweet onion, pineapple and macadamia nuts in a Hawaiian sauce.

-- 4 ½ lbs boneless, skinless chicken thighs quartered, approximately 12-16 thighs
+- 4 ½ pounds boneless, skinless chicken thighs quartered, approximately 12-16 thighs

 - 2 cups sweet onion rough cut

 - 2 cups red bell pepper(s) rough cut

 - 2 cups yellow bell pepper(s) rough cut